1Dandan/1Dandan.github.io/_pages/research.md

 <p style="display:inline-block;font-weight: normal;">
 <img src="/images/2024_ESTAir_Zhang.png" align="right" class="inline" width=500 height="auto" />

 Global geophysical satellite-derived ambient fine particulate matter (PM<sub>2.5</sub>) inference relies upon a geophysical relationship (<i>&#951;</i>) from a chemical transport model to relate satellite retrievals of aerosol optical depth (AOD) to surface PM<sub>2.5</sub>.
-The resolution dependence of simulated η warrants further investigation.
+The resolution dependence of simulated <i>&#951;</i> warrants further investigation.
 We found remarkable similarity (<i>R</i><sup>2</sup> = 0.96, slope = 1.03) of annual geophysical PM<sub>2.5</sub> across GCHP resolutions at ~25 km and ~200 km.
 This similarity in part reflects opposite resolution responses across components with increasing by 5% to 11% for primary species while decreasing by &minus;30% to &minus;5% for secondary species at fine resolution.
 Nonetheless, our results also identify larger resolution sensitivities of <i>&#951;</i> over isolated pollution sources and mountainous regions, where spatial contrast of aerosol concentration and composition are better represented at fine resolution.
 Our results highlight the resolution-dependence of representing near-surface concentrations and the vertical distribution of chemically different species with implications for inferring ground-level PM<sub>2.5</sub> from columnar AOD.
 </p>
 </li>